HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/access/index.md

 Starting from HCL Digital Experience 9.5 CF224, End-user Search with OpenSearch is installed and deployed by default as part of the CF update process.
 However, for CF224, End-user Search with OpenSearch must be installed and configured.
 For instructions on installing End-user Search with OpenSearch manually on supported environments, see the [Installing HCL Digital Experience 9.5 End-user Search with OpenSearch](../installation/index.md) topic.

-After image configuration in your HCL Digital Experience 9.5 CF224 deployment, End-user Search with OpenSearch is accessible from the Practitioner Studio interface.
+After configuring the image in your HCL Digital Experience 9.5 CF224 deployment, you can access End-user Search with OpenSearch from the Practitioner Studio interface.

 !!! note
     You must be authenticated to use the Search page.
-The search results you will get will vary based on your current user role.
+The search results will vary based on your current user role.

 ## Accessing End-user Search with OpenSearch

-Refer to the following instructions to access HCL Digital Experience 9.5 End-user Search with OpenSearch from the Practitioner Studio.
+Follow the instructions below to access HCL Digital Experience 9.5 End-user Search with OpenSearch from the Practitioner Studio.

 1. Log in to your HCL Digital Experience 9.5 platform, and select **Search** from the Practitioner Studio navigator.